German (GERM)

 GERM 3910 Nature, Environmentalism and Sustainability in German-Speaking Cultures (4 Credits)

+Taught in German.
 This course critically analyzes the reputation and self-perception of German-speaking countries as ‘green leaders’ and models of engaged (local and global) citizenship.
 We will explore interrelations between three central manifestations of environmental awareness in German-speaking cultures: the long aesthetic tradition of depicting nature (as idyllic refuge, agent, inspiration, scientific object, or powerful threat) in literature, art and film, the history of green politics and contemporary environmental debates, practices and protests.
 Furthermore, we will search for bridges between the Sciences and the Humanities and compare Western interpretations of the non-human world with non-Western epistemologies, such as Traditional Ecological Knowledge.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3920 Border Crossings: Exile, Migration, Travel (4 Credits)

+Taught in German.
 This course explores the importance of border crossings in contemporary and historical German-speaking cultures.
 Using a variety of cultural materials (images, music, film, political, theoretical and literary texts, travelogues, autobiographies), we will discuss the various reasons, challenges, and opportunities for border-crossers at various times in history and analyze how exile, travel, and migration experiences changed individual and cultural perceptions of Self and ‘Other’.
 Furthermore, we will examine the impact that German-speaking border-crossers had on the lives, cultures, and lands of native populations.
 Topics include diasporic and national belonging, asylum, acculturation, integration, settler colonialism, Indianthusiasm, work migration, gender, race, construction of ‘Otherness’.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3930 Rebels and Revolutionaries in the German-Speaking World (4 Credits)

+Taught in German.
 The right to protest is essential in a democracy; protest is a form of political participation that can be a catalyst for social change.
 This course explores historical and contemporary protest movements in German-speaking cultures.
 We will analyze diverse cultural materials (political, theoretical, literary and autobiographical texts, movies and documentaries, paintings, songs) to discuss various revolutionary movements and their motivations, ideologies, goals and impact on German-speaking societies at different times in history.
 Topics include workers’ movements, colonialism, resistance during dictatorships, terrorism, student protests, civil disobedience, climate activism.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3940 Health, (Dis-)Ability and Well-Being in German-Speaking Cultures (4 Credits)

+Taught in German.
 In this course, we will analyze health, (dis-)ability, and well-being as key concepts in cultural identity constructions, not only for the imagination of the nation as a ‘fit body’ (body politic), but also for the definition and exclusion of presumed disposable, disabled/disabling, and worthless ‘Others’.
 Analyzing various cultural materials, we will discuss the central role that health discourses played in the past (in European colonial ambition, in the establishment of democracies, in Nazi ideology and in socialist propaganda).
 We will also examine health(care) discussions in contemporary German-speaking cultures, focusing on topics such as healthcare systems, integration, women’s health, refugees, climate, and other current topics that students suggest.
 Finally, we will compare Western understanding of health with other, non-Western epistemologies, such as Indigenous definitions of well-being.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3950 Religion, Spirituality and Social Justice (4 Credits)

+Taught in German.
 Religion is a central cultural practice.
 As a unified system of beliefs and practices, religion influences individual, communal and national perceptions, values, behaviors and concepts of belonging.
 This course explores the histories of various religions in the German-speaking world: Christianity (Catholicism, Protestantism), Judaism, Islam and Buddhism.
 Analyzing political, theoretical, literary, autobiographical texts and visual arts, we will discuss topics such as migration and integration, holidays and practices, persecution and resistance, church and state, violence and war, science and ideology, spirituality and social justice, missions and colonialism.
+Prerequisites: GERM 2005 or placement exam.

 GERM 3988 Study Abroad Resident Credit (0-18 Credits)